dboddie-canonical-work/disgorged-docs/the-ion-memory-control-interface.rst

 The ``ion-memory-control`` interface allows access to the Android ION memory allocator, a Linux kernel feature for managing one or more memory pools.

-This interface is primarily intended to be used with `Ubuntu Core <glossary.md#the-ion-memory-control-interface-heading--ubuntu-core>`__.
+This interface is primarily intended to be used with :ref:`glossary-ubuntu-core`.

 .. note::